maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

     "constantBodyForce":           variables.constant_body_force,       # a constant force that acts on the whole body, e.g. for gravity

     "dirichletOutputFilename":     "out/"+scenario_name+"/dirichlet_boundary_conditions_tendon",    # filename for a vtp file that contains the Dirichlet boundary condition nodes and their values, set to None to disable
+    "totalForceLogFilename":       "out/muscle_force.csv",              # filename of a log file that will contain the total (bearing) forces and moments at the top and bottom of the volume
+    "totalForceLogOutputInterval": 10,                                  # output interval when to write the totalForceLog file
+    "totalForceBottomElementNosGlobal":  [j*nx + i for j in range(ny) for i in range(nx)],                  # global element nos of the bottom elements used to compute the total forces in the log file totalForceLogFilename
+    "totalForceTopElementNosGlobal":     [(nz-1)*ny*nx + j*nx + i for j in range(ny) for i in range(nx)],   # global element nos of the top elements used to compute the total forces in the log file totalForceTopElementsGlobal

     # define which file formats should be written
     # 1. main output writer that writes output files using the quadratic elements function space.
 Writes displacements, velocities and PK2 stresses.